The Gods Must Be Crazy II: Reception

 Movie critic Roger Ebert of the Chicago Sun-Times said while the first film is better, he enjoyed the sequel which he called "the work of a patient craftsman, who gets his laughs out of the careful construction of elaborate physical and plot situations.
 Some of his buildups last for most of a movie, and his punchlines usually are inspired by character traits, not dumb gags."

-Variety reported that Uys, the director/writer "orchestrates a desert farce of criss-crossing destinies with more assured skill and charming sight-gags, marred only by facile penchant for speeded-up slapstick motion."
+Variety reported that with the film, director/writer Uys "orchestrates a desert farce of criss-crossing destinies with more assured skill and charming sight-gags, marred only by facile penchant for speeded-up slapstick motion."

 Deseret News reviewed the film as "ultimately doomed to fail" to equal the surprise international success of the first film, "and yet The Gods Must Be Crazy II is still a pretty good movie in its own right.
-Instead of going for laugh after laugh, as the first film did, "Gods II" settles into a particular direction, building characterizations and laughs, most of the latter coming in the film's second half."
+Instead of going for laugh after laugh, as the first film did, Gods II settles into a particular direction, building characterizations and laughs, most of the latter coming in the film's second half."

 On Rotten Tomatoes, 54% of 13 critics' reviews are positive, with an average rating of 5.8 out of 10.
 Metacritic, which assigns a weighted average, gave the film a score of 51 out of 100 based on 17 reviews, meaning "mixed or average reviews".